dagger/dagger/docs/core-concepts/1247-dagger-fs.md

 }
 ```

 Let's take the same plan as the one used to previously show how to `mount` a `dagger.#FS`.
-In this example, we will rely on the `docker.#Copy` instead of the mount:
+In this example, we will rely on the `docker.#Copy` instead of the mount, so the `#FS` is made part of the `rootfs` and can be shared with other actions:

 ```cue file=../tests/core-concepts/fs/copy/copy_fs.cue title="dagger do verify --log-format plain"